-The N79E715 8-bit Turbo 51 (4T Mode) microcontroller is embedded with 16 Kbytes Flash EPROM that can be programmed through universal hardware writer, serial ICP (In Circuit Program) programmer, and software ISP function.
-The instruction sets of the N79E715 are fully compatible with the standard 8052.
-The N79E715 contains 16 Kbytes $^{[1]}$ program memory (APROM) and 2 Kbytes Load Flash EPROM (LDROM) memory, 256 bytes direct and indirect RAM, 256 bytes XRAM; 25 I/O with bit-addressable I/O ports; two 16-bit timers/counters; 8-channel multiplexed 10-bit A/D converter; 4-channel 10-bit PWM; three serial ports including a SPI, I2C and an enhanced full duplex serial port; 2-level BOD voltage detection/reset and power-on reset (POR).
-The N79E715 also supports internal RC oscillator 22.1184 MHz that is factory trimmed to \pm 1% at room temperature and $V{DD} = 5V$.

-These peripherals are supported by 14 sources of four-level interrupt capability.
-To facilitate programming and verification, the Flash EPROM inside the N79E715 allows the program memory to be programming and read electronically.
-The code is once confirmed.
-Thus the user can protect the code for security.
+The N79E845/844/8432 8-bit Turbo 51 (4T Mode) microcontroller is embedded with $16K^{[1]}$ 8K/4K bytes Flash EPROM which can be programmed through universal hardware writer, serial ICP (In Circuit Program) programmer, software ISP function.
+The instruction sets of the N79E845/844/8432 is fully compatible with the standard 8052.
+The N79E845/844/8432 contains 16K/8K/4K bytes Application Flash EPROM (APROM) memory, 4 Kbytes Data Flash memory, and 2 Kbytes Load Flash EPROM (LDROM) memory; 256 bytes direct and indirect RAM, 256 bytes XRAM; 17 I/O with bit-addressable I/O ports; two 16-bit timers/counters; 7-channel multiplexed 10-bit A/D converter; 4-channel 10-bit PWM; three serial ports including a SPI, I2C and an enhanced full duplex serial port; 2-level BOD voltage detection/reset, and power-on reset (POR).
+The N79E845/844/8432 also supports internal RC oscillator at the nominal frequency of 22.1184 MHz.
+The accuracy of RC oscillator (22.1184 MHz) is trimmed as ±1% under the condition of room temperature and V{DD} = 5V before shipping from by factory trimming mechanism, which peripherals are supported by 14 sources of four-level interrupt capability.
+To facilitate programming and verification, the Flash EPROM inside the N79E845/844/8432 allows the program memory to be programmed and read electronically.
+Once the code is confirmed, the user can protect the code for security.

-The N79E715 microcontroller, featuring wide operating voltage range, built-in rich analog and digital peripherals and non-volatile Flash memory, is widely suitable for general control and home appliances.
+The N79E845/844/8432 microcontroller, featuring wide operating voltage range, built-in rich analog and digital peripherals and non-volatile Flash memory, is widely suitable for general control and home appliances.